ocfl-archive/gocfl/docs/NNNN-gocfl-extension-manager.md

 ## Overview

-This extension is used as an [initial extension](https://github.com/OCFL/extensions#optional-initial-extension) to manage the OCFL extensions used in an OCFL repository.
+This extension is used as an [initial extension](https://github.com/OCFL/extensions#optional-initial-extension) to manage the OCFL extensions used in an OCFL storage root or object.

+> One core assumption is, that the OCFL object is written as single data stream.
+> This means, that there is no possibility to access already written content reading or updating.

 There are two functionalities provided by this extension: